 The EdD programs offer two areas of concentration: (1) teaching and learning; and (2) leadership and administration.
 In so doing, they prepare students for practical work in administration, supervision, curriculum development, and educational research, as well as for academic careers in the field of Jewish education.

 The full-time doctoral program of the William Davidson Graduate School of Jewish Education prepares students for senior roles as researchers, academicians, and administrators in the field of Jewish education.
-The Full-Time EdD program is designed for those seeking an immersive experience in applied research and the opportunity to work closely on an ongoing basis with Davidson faculty and project directors.
-Full time EdD students have the opportunity to take a role as researchers from the beginning of their education at the Davidson school.
-The program structure allows students to take on multiple roles including research on issues of interest to faculty, taking an active role in working with one of the Davidson educational field projects, acquiring much needed experience in university-level teaching, and consulting for projects and new initiatives in the school and in the community.
-These opportunities are in addition to taking courses and working on doctoral candidates' own research.
+The full-time EdD program is designed for those seeking an immersive experience in applied research and the opportunity to work closely on an ongoing basis with Davidson School faculty and project directors.
+Full-time EdD students have the opportunity to take a role as researchers from the beginning of their education at The Davidson School.
+The program structure allows students to take on multiple roles including research on issues of interest to faculty, taking an active role in working with one of The Davidson School's educational field projects, acquiring much needed experience in university-level teaching, and consulting for projects and new initiatives in the school and in the community.
+These opportunities are in addition to taking courses and doctoral candidates' work on their own research.

-The executive doctoral program is designed for working, senior Jewish educators who want to continue their leadership positions in Jewish education while pursuing advanced learning and training in educational leadership, pedagogy, curriculum development, and religious development.
-The executive doctoral program provides the students flexibility to engage with their studies in a series of courses offered on-line and in seminar-style intensives.
+The Executive Doctoral Program is designed for working, senior Jewish educators who want to continue their leadership positions in Jewish education while pursuing advanced learning and training in educational leadership, pedagogy, curriculum development, and religious development.
+The Executive Doctoral Program provides the students flexibility to engage with their studies in a series of courses offered on-line and in seminar-style intensive sessions.

 The Davidson School accepts up to three full time EdD students every year and up to six executive doctoral students every other year.
 The school offers both exclusive doctoral level courses and opportunities for doctoral students to take advanced MA level courses.
-Both Executive and Full-Time doctoral students can take classes at Teachers College and Union Theological Seminary without additional fees through our consortium arrangement.
-Doctoral students have the opportunity to enroll in the Seminary's large repertoire of courses in Jewish Studies.
-JTS offers many high level Judaica courses in areas such as Bible, Rabbinics, Jewish History and Jewish Thought.
+Both executive and full-time doctoral students can take classes at Teachers College and Union Theological Seminary without additional fees through our consortium arrangement.
+Doctoral students have the opportunity to enroll in JTS's large repertoire of courses in Jewish Studies.
+JTS offers many high level Judaica courses in areas such as Bible, Talmud and Rabbinics, Jewish History, and Jewish Thought.

-• Previous graduate level work (i.e. a masters degree) is suggested but not required for candidates for the full time or part time Ed.D program.
-However, candidates should be ready to complete pre-requisites.
-These courses will be decided upon a meeting with the candidate's advisor and pre-requisites will be decided on case by case.
+• Previous graduate-level work (i.e., a master's degree) is suggested but not required for candidates for the full-time or part-time EdD program.
+However, candidates should be ready to complete prerequisites.
+These courses will be decided upon a meeting with the candidate's advisor, and will be decided on case by case.

-• An interview with the Admissions Committee and dean is required for all applicants for the doctoral program.
+• An interview with the Admissions Committee and dean is required for all applicants to the doctoral program.

 Consortium with Other Institutions